CiscoSecurity/tr-05-serverless-cyberprotect/README.md

 ## Rationale

-1. We need an application that will translate API requests from Threat Response to the third-party integration, and vice versa.
+1. We need an application that will translate API requests from SecureX Threat Response to the third-party integration, and vice versa.
 This application is provided here in the GitHub repository, and we are going to install it in AWS Lambda using Zappa.